 You've been nice enough to plug the book, and I'm really happy you liked it and you read it.

-Now, people can say, well, Sean Allen is a conservative or whatever, what difference does it make?
+Now, people can say, well, Sean Hanni is a conservative or whatever.

-You want to use me as a meat shield.
+You want to use me as a meat shield?

-Yeah, basically, I mean, you know, come on.
+I mean, you know, come on.

-I think it's pretty telling, though, that the American people now don't trust the the hard news press at all, and they're going to you to get the story.
+I think it's pretty telling, though, that the American people now don't trust the hard news press at all, and they're going to you to get the story.

-So I segue back into So you got Nancy Pelosi sitting up there going, Oh, the integrity of the election, and we have to have uh impeachment inquiry and all this BS, and it is BS because everybody knows and it's an established fact that the Democratic National Committee, Hillary Clinton, um, and perhaps the Obama administration, we don't know that for sure, but it certainly looks like it.
+And it is BS because everybody knows and it's an established fact that the Democratic National Committee, Hillary Clinton, and perhaps the Obama administration, we don't know that for sure, but it certainly looks like it, all were fine with hiring foreign nationals to dig up dirt on Donald Trump.

-I have any problem with that.
+They have any problem with that.

 All right.

-If that dossier had turned out to be true, and thank God it did not, for everybody's sake, all right, they would have gotten that through foreign nationals, through foreign governments, through people working for Putin.
+If that dossier had turned out to be true, and thank God it did not for everybody's sake, all right, they would have gotten that through foreign nationals, through foreign governments, through people working for Putin.

 So it's okay for them to do it.

-But then when Donald Trump says, look, um, we need to know about uh Hunter and Joe Biden because it looks to us here in the Trump administration that the country was used to interfere in your politics in Ukraine.
+But then when Donald Trump says, look, we need to know about Hunter and Joe Biden because it looks to us here in the Trump administration that the country was used to interfere in your politics in Ukraine.

 And we need to know that.